thom-99/insvert_demo/README.md

 **main features**
 - implement reciprocal traslocations i.e. chromosome arm swaps: pay attention to coordinate tracking and the buffer zone at the end of the chromosome (?)
-- add logic to simulate also inverted TRA/DUP (revcomp) - use a parameter in the config: forward/inverted ratio

 **quality of life**